microsoft/onnxruntime/docs/tutorials/mobile/superres.md

 #### Create project

-Create a new project in XCode
+Create a new project in XCode using the APP template

 #### Dependencies